TO THE SHAREHOLDERS

 9. INFORMATION PURSUANT TO SECTION 134 :

-9.1 Pursuant to Regulation 92(3) read with Section 134(3) (a) of the Companies Act, 2013, the draft Annual Return as on 31st March, 2025 is available on the website of the Company, i.e., www.gkwltd.com.
-9.2 The Company has received declarations from all the
+9.1 Pursuant to Regulation 92(3) read with Section 134(3) (a) of the Companies Act, 2013, the draft Annual Return as on 31 st March, 2026, is available on the website of the Company, i.e., www.gkwltd.com.

 Independent Directors confirming that they meet the criteria of independence as prescribed under the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-9.3 The disclosure pertaining to remuneration of Directors, Key Managerial Personnel and Employees as required under Section 197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are provided in Annexure IA to this report.
-A Statement as prescribed under Section 197(12) read with Rule 5(2) & (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is appended hereto as Annexure IB.
+9.4 The disclosure pertaining to remuneration of Directors, Key Managerial Personnel and Employees as required under Section 197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are provided in Annexure IA to this report.
+A Statement as prescribed under Section 197(12) read with Rule 5(2) & (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is appended hereto as Annexure IB .

-9.6 No application has been made or any proceeding is pending against the Company under the Insolvency and Bankruptcy Code during the year under review.
-9.7 There was no instance of one-time settlement of loans from banks or financial institutions.
+Audit Report for the financial year ended 31 st March, 2026, calling for any comments or explanations by the Board.
+9.6 No application has been made nor any proceeding is pending against the Company under the Insolvency and Bankruptcy Code during the year under review.
+9.7 There was no instance of one-time settlement of loans from banks or financial institutions

 The Company is engaged in warehousing activity and is making judicious use of energy efficient devices wherever possible.

-9.11 Research & Development and Technology Absorption and Innovation The nature of business activity viz. warehousing business and investment & treasury operations carried on by the Company does not have scope for any Research, Development, Technology Absorption, and Innovation.
+9.11 Research & Development and Technology Absorption and Innovation The nature of business activity viz. warehousing business and investment & treasury operations carried on by the Company does not have scope for any Research, Development, Technology Absorption and Innovation.
 However, latest developments in materials and processes pertaining to warehousing activity are constantly monitored.
-9.12 Foreign Exchange Earnings and Outgo

-Earnings in foreign exchange during the year: NIL (2023-24: NIL).
+Earnings in foreign exchange during the year: NIL (2024-2025: NIL).

-Out-go in foreign exchange during the year: NIL (2023-2024: NIL).
+Out-go in foreign exchange during the year: NIL (2024-2025: NIL).

 9.13 Evaluation of Board and Directors Performance

 Formal annual evaluation has been made by the Board of its own performance and that of its Committee and Individual Directors, based on criteria approved by the Nomination and Remuneration Committee/Board.
-Each Director being evaluated did not participate in the meeting during the discussions on his/her evaluation.
-The Independent Directors also evaluated the performance of the Chairperson, Non-Independent Directors and the Board as a whole.

 10. DIRECTORS RESPONSIBILITY STATEMENT :

-Pursuant to provisions of section 134(5) of the Companies Act, 2013 the Directors hereby state that: (a) in the preparation of the annual accounts, the applicable accounting standards had been followed along with proper explanation relating to material departures; (b) the directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent to give a true and fair view of the situation of the company at the end of the financial year and of the profit and loss of the company for that period;
+Pursuant to provisions of Section 134(5) of the Companies Act, 2013 the Directors hereby state that: (a) in the preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures; (b) the directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent to give a true and fair view of the situation of the company at the end of the financial year and of the profit and loss of the company for that period; (c) the directors have taken proper and care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the company and for preventing and detecting fraud and other irregularities; (d) the directors have prepared the annual accounts on a going concern basis;

 11. DIRECTORS :

-Directors for a second term of 5 (five) years w.e.f.
-23 rd September, 2025.
-Their re-appointment will be placed for approval of the members at the ensuing Annual General Meeting ("AGM") and forms part of the 95th AGM Notice.
+Meeting and being eligible has offered himself for-reappointment.
+His re-appointment will be placed for approval of the members at the ensuing Annual General Meeting (AGM) and forms part of the 96 th AGM Notice.

 12. STATEMENT OF THE BOARD REGARDING INDEPENDENT DIRECTORS :